carlosgruiz-dev/sparrow10-blog/content/posts/2022-10-09_Japanglish.md

 tags: ["youtube", "music", "fun", "japan"]
 ---

-Since I I have heard this tune a lot on Instagram videos, I wanted to look for the song and official video.
+Since I have heard this tune a lot on Instagram videos, I wanted to look for the song and official video.
 So, here it is, my new favorite song.

 {{< youtube zhGnuWwpNxI >}}